aivoric/DisasterResponse/README.md

 * Add tests.
 * Improve the UI of the web app.
 * Improve code quality.
 Certain classes contain tech debt.
+* Improve CICD: 1) start using github action, 2) save the terraform state either in the terraform cloud or on S3